Symmetry protected topological phases under decoherence: Strange Correlators

-Once we use the density matrix to describe a state that is invariant under certain symmetry $G$, the density matrix enjoys a ``doubled" symmetry transformations, $i.e.$ the density matrix $\rho = |\Psi\rangle \langle \Psi |$ is invariant under separate ``left" and ``right" multiplication of the symmetry transformation, as $|\Psi\rangle$ is invariant under $G$: $\rho = g_L \rho g^\dagger_R$, $g_L, g_R \in G$.
-However, the notion of symmetry may be weakened to the density matrix being invariant $\rho=g \rho g^\dagger$ (for $g\in G$) under the adjoint action of the symmetry from both left and right, which is in connection to the average symmetry discussed in \cite{MaWang2022, Kimchi1710.06860}.
-An average symmetry $G$ was defined in Ref.~\onlinecite{MaWang2022} for a random ensemble $\{\ket{\Psi}\}$ of states subject to a probability distribution $P(\ket{\Psi})$ that is invariant under the symmetry transformation, i.e. $P(g\ket{\Psi})=P(\ket{\Psi})$ for $g\in G$, even though $g\ket{\Psi}\neq\ket{\Psi}$.
-This directly implies that the density matrix $\rho=\sum_{\Psi} p(\ket{\Psi})\ket{\Psi}\bra{\Psi}$ is only invariant under the adjoint action $\rho=g \rho g^\dagger$ of the average symmetry as we introduced above.
-For some of the prototypical SPT states considered in this work, the system is defined with two symmetries, $G_A$ and $G_B$, and the ground state wave function of the system $|\Psi\rangle$ is symmetric under $G_A$ and $G_B$, meaning its density matrix is invariant under separate left and right transformation of $G_A$ and $G_B$.
-Throughout the work, we often introduce \emph{symmetric} decoherence on degrees of freedom charged under $G_B$, but not $G_A$, which implies that the mixed density matrix under decoherence, denoted by $\rho^D$, is invariant under \emph{simultaneous} left and right transformation of $G_B$: $\rho^D = g_B \rho^D g_B^{\dagger}$ for $g_B \in G_B$, while $\rho^D$ must still remain invariant under separate left and right transformation of $G_A$.
+Once we use the density matrix to describe a pure state that is invariant under certain symmetry $G$, the density matrix enjoys a ``doubled'' symmetry transformation, $i.e.$ the density matrix $\rho = |\Psi\rangle \langle \Psi |$ is invariant under separate ``left'' and ``right'' multiplication of the symmetry transformation, as $|\Psi\rangle$ is invariant under $G$: $\rho = g_L \rho g^\dagger_R$, $g_L, g_R \in G$.
+However, if we consider a density matrix of a mixed state or a pure state under a quantum channel in \eqnref{eq:noise_Kraus}, the notion of symmetry may be weakened to the density matrix being invariant under the adjoint action of the symmetry from both left and right $\rho=g \rho g^\dagger$ (for $g\in G$).
+In Ref.~\cite{Groot2021}, the former is defined as \emph{strong} symmetry condition and the latter as \emph{weak} symmetry condition.
+In fact, when it comes to the symmetry of density matrices, the weak symmetry condition is equivalent to the average symmetry defined in Ref.~\cite{MaWang2022}.
+The average symmetry $G$ is defined for a random ensemble $\{\ket{\Psi}\}$ of states subject to a probability distribution $P(\ket{\Psi})$ that is invariant under the symmetry transformation, i.e. $P(g\ket{\Psi})=P(\ket{\Psi})$ for $g\in G$, even though $g\ket{\Psi}\neq\ket{\Psi}$.
+This directly implies that the density matrix $\rho=\sum_{\Psi} P(\ket{\Psi})\ket{\Psi}\bra{\Psi}$ is only invariant under the adjoint action $\rho=g \rho g^\dagger$ of the average symmetry as we introduced above.
+The disordered ensemble considered in Ref.~\cite{MaWang2022} also belongs to a set of general decohered density matrices.
+The density matrix for the disordered ensemble is obtained from a pure SPT state by applying a specific \emph{mixed unitary} quantum channel~\cite{mixedunitary} where Kraus operators satisfy certain constraints~\footnote{One requires that $(i)$ $K_m$ is unitary and $(ii)$ $K_m | \Psi_\spt\rangle$ should be connected to $|\Psi_\spt \rangle$ via an adiabatic path respecting exact symmetry for each Kraus operator $K_m$.}.
+However, a completely general decoherence channel does not have to satisfy such constraints.